 Small businesses, on the other hand, are designed to last.
 They fit an existing business style and niche and are meant to make a profit as soon as possible to stay afloat.

 So, while there may be some similarities between the two, it’s clear that when it comes to startups vs small businesses, they are as different as night and day.

-If you liked this article about the difference between a startup and a small business, you should check out the best business YouTube channels, this article on startup culture, awesome trucking company names, and the positions in a startup company.
+If you liked this article about the difference between a startup and a small business, you should check out the best business YouTube channels, this article on startup culture, and the positions in a startup company.